OfficeDev/Project-docs-pr/api/StatusAssignmentCollection.md

 ### <a id="GetById_String_objectId_"></a>GetById(String objectId)

-Gets a status assignment object from the collection with the [Id](b3bba5ce-3eac-6d4a-6190-f9cee66c0c40.md) value.
+Gets a status assignment object from the collection with the specified Id value.

 #### Syntax